 Lost Springs is a tiny town located in the state of Wyoming.
 With a population of 4 people and just one neighborhood, Lost Springs is the 73rd largest community in Wyoming.
-Lost Springs has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Lost Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Lost Springs is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lost Springs is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Lost Springs who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).